Gateswong/GatesMusicPet/README.md

 ### Known BUG

-This is not run in Windows currently.
+Windows and Linux environments are not tested.

 ### Following Plan

-1. Create python package for the converter
+1. Create a module for FLAC helper class, which handles the parameter for the converting.
+2. Modify the CUE class to a general Meta class, and it can load a CUE file.
+3. Make this a site-package, with setup.py or something similar.
-2. A manager with web interface, which can do search and mass copy to devices.
+4. A manager with web interface, which can do search and mass copy to devices.